fanx-dev/fanx/doc/DiffFantom.md

 The sys pod is written in Fantom with little native code.

 It's more portable to write a new backend platforms.
-Future targets might include Objective-C, the LLVM, WebAssembly.
+Future targets might include C, LLVM, WebAssembly.

 ### More Container ###
 LinkedList, Set, Tuple, ConcMap, LRUCache, TreeMap and more.